maryrosecook/gitlet/README.md

 Supports `init`, `add`, `rm`, `commit`, `branch`, `checkout`, `diff`, `remote`, `fetch`, `merge` and `pull`.
 To do: `push`.

-Gitlet is a toy that demonstrates how Git works under the covers.
+I wrote Gitlet to demonstrate how Git works under the covers.
 The code is about 1000 lines.
 It's written to be readable.
 It's not written to be fast or feature complete.

-If you're reading the source, start at the main API file: [gitlet.js](src/gitlet.js).
+If you're reading the source, start here: [gitlet.js](src/gitlet.js).

 ## Contact